Arusha: In popular culture

 Arusha was the setting for the 1962 film Hatari!, directed by Howard Hawks and starring John Wayne.
 Parts of the film were shot at Momela Lakes.

 Arusha is alleged to be midway between Cape Town and Cairo.

 Arusha city has 5 popular gated communities:

 1: Dolly Estate - Located at Usa River area focusing on country living.
 Known for a shear number of expats and wealthy Tanzanians who enjoy their space.
 A bit out of town but exactly what the residents Love it to be.

-2: PPF - Located at Njiro area near the Village supermarket.
+2: PPF – Located at Njiro area near the Village supermarket.
 The first to start a gated community idea in Arusha, this place has beautiful homes, tarmac roads and very quiet.

-3: Kwa Mawala - Located at a quiet side of Majengo area near the popular Aim mall, which has Village supermarket, a movie theater and a few eateries.
+3: Kwa Mawala – Located at a quiet side of Majengo area near the popular Aim mall, which has Village supermarket, a movie theater and a few eateries.

-4: Westlands - Located at Sakina area with picturesque view of Mount Meru.
-Inside the gate includes a school, beautiful apartments, spacious rental houses, two local shops, TAG, and two award winning tourist lodges (Tumaini Homestay Arusha Lodge, and Karibu Heritage Lodge).
-It’s close to the main road (Arusha Nairobi road) walking distance to notable mini supermarkets like Mendaz, Mariam Supermarket, a police station, St. Joseph Health Care International and Sakina Dispensary.
+4: Westlands – Located at Sakina area with picturesque view of Mount Meru.
+Inside the gate includes a school, beautiful apartments (Millennium luxury apartments), beautiful and spacious 2 to 3 bedrooms rental houses, two local shops, TAG, and two award winning tourist lodges (Tumaini Homestay Arusha Lodge, and Karibu Heritage Lodge).
+It's close to the main road (Arusha Nairobi road) walking distance to notable mini supermarkets like Mendaz, Mariam Supermarket, a police station, St. Joseph Health Care International and Sakina Dispensary.